monkpearman/unicly/README.md

    timings of ```UNICLY:MAKE-V5-UUID``` with ```UUID:MAKE-V5-UUID```.

-   Following timings were made using functionally identical namespaces for 1mil invocations on an x86-32 SBCL.
+   Following timings were made using functionally identical namespaces for 1mil invocations on an 64bit ARM SBCL.

    Name components were taken from an array of 1mil elements where each element was a randomly generated string and where each string was between 1-36 characters long